Back to Reference

 What is a Customer Support Manager (CSM)?

 There is some flexibility around the job title of customer support manager.
 A CSM may or may not be a people manager, depending on how the role is classified.
 Some customer support manager roles might be better classified as customer support agents, responsible for traditional inbound troubleshooting or order help, while others may be specific to certain accounts and have a more proactive role.
 Still others may be leading teams of agents, and may not interact with customers at all.
-However, the end goal of all CSM roles (regardless of actual responsibilities) is to enable great customer experiences in order to increase the likelihood of customer retention.
+However, the end goal of all CSM roles (regardless of actual responsibilities) is to enable great customer experiences in order to increase the likelihood of customer retention, especially since research shows customers with positive experiences are likely to remain customers for five years longer than those with negative ones.

 Note: A customer support manager may also be called customer success manager, customer service manager, or even customer service representative depending on the company.